Miami Divorce Attorneys

 - Contribution to the family’s finances — This can be a complicated task because contributions include staying home to take care of children while a spouse advances his or her career and earning ability.

-The family law attorneys at Rafool, LLC, will investigate your situation completely and advise you on the likelihood of an alimony award — whether you are the potential recipient or provider.
+The family law attorneys at Rafool, PLLC, will investigate your situation completely and advise you on the likelihood of an alimony award — whether you are the potential recipient or provider.

 Conciliatory processes for couples who wish to resolve their divorce without litigation